thesoundsofasun/mpv-custom-build/README.md

   - Download ytdlp.exe and drop it in "C:\Program Files\MPV Player" directory (To support YT video playback)
   - Download ffprobe.exe and drop it in "C:\Program Files\MPV Player" directory (To support metadata)

-- Install custom icons for each format:
+- Install custom icons for the app and each format:
   - Download "installer" folder from the source "https://github.com/thesoundsofasun/mpv-custom-build/tree/main/installer"
   - Replace original files in "C:\Program Files\MPV Player\installer" with the files downloaded from the source
   - Run "mpv-install.bat" script to assign modern icons to each media file type